 The Maconochie brothers relocated from Aberystwyth, Wales to Lowestoft in Suffolk from 1873, where they acquired fresh herring to sell in London.

 The brothers established the largest fish and meat canning factory in Britain at Lowestoft in 1877.

-A W Maconochie, a colourful figure, soon took the lead in the firm, and combined a shrewd business mind with high energy (he confessed to never feeling tired).
+Archibald Maconochie, a colourful figure, soon took the lead in the venture, and combined a shrewd business mind with high energy (he confessed to never feeling tired).
 An inventive man, he also developed many of the firm’s patents himself.

-James Maconochie was responsible for export sales in the British colonies.
+James Maconochie took responsibility for export sales in the British colonies.

-A second factory, for herring canning, was established at Fraserburgh near Aberdeen, from 1883.
+A second factory, for canning herring, was established at Fraserburgh, Aberdeen from 1883.